Nearly sisters: the common cause of Israeli and Palestinian women

 A photo of a presumed Israeli soldier exercising her right to bare arms – and legs and midriff – with a machine gun slung casually over her shoulder has gone viral.

-While supporters of Israel have seized on this image to talk up the virtues of the IDF, pro-Palestinians are bound to view this as an attempt to up the ugly reality of the harsh occupation – after all, regardless of how “sexy” an assault rifle-bikini combo on a beach seems to distant voyeurs, relocate it to a checkpoint, and it rapidly loses its questionable charm.
+While supporters of Israel have seized on this image to talk up the virtues of the IDF, pro-Palestinians are bound to view this as an attempt to up the ugly reality of the harsh occupation – after all, regardless of how “sexy” an assault rifle-bikini combo on a beach seems to distant voyeurs, relocate it to a West Bank checkpoint, and it rapidly loses its questionable charm.

 Of course, like with all myths, there is a kernel of truth to this.
 Secular Israeli women are, judging by what I’ve seen, probably the most independent and empowered women in the , but their Palestinian “sisters” are hardly pushovers, as I’ve found out for myself through encounters with eccentrically philosophical doctors and capable professionals, frontline activists, articulate artists, and more.